How to dislodge a 200,000-ton ship from a Suez Canal wall

 The struggle to dislodge it is now turning the world’s attention to the work of SMIT Salvage, a legendary Dutch firm whose employees parachute themselves from one ship wreckage to the next, saving vessels often during violent storms.
 The company is synonymous with some of the most daring naval salvages, including lifting a sunken Russian nuclear submarine in 2001, and removing fuel from inside the Costa Concordia cruise ship after it ran aground in Italy in 2012.

 SMIT, a unit of Royal Boskalis Westminster NV, is one of the companies appointed by Ever Given’s owner to help move the vessel.
-The first job will be to work out exactly how entrenched in the wall the ship is, said Boskalis spokesman Martijn Schuttevaer.
+The first job will be to work out exactly how entrenched in the wall the ship is, said Boskalis spokesperson Martijn Schuttevaer.

 “It will be critical to inspect the vessel and how deeply it is lodged in the embankment,” Schuttevaer said.
 “The question is how solidly she has been grounded.”